 What is a thesis statement outline?

-This is the first of three lessons about thesis statement Outlines.
-To complete this course, read each lesson carefully and then unlock and complete our materials to check your understanding.
+This is the first of three chapters about thesis statement Outlines.
+To complete this reader, read each chapter carefully and then unlock and complete our materials to check your understanding.

 – Introduce the two types of outline in academic writing